LET’S LEARN THE BASICS!

 An orthodontist is a dental specialist who has received two to three years of additional training and experience.
 Orthodontists have trained as a dentist, then applied for and were accepted into a competitive residency program to specialize in Invisalign®, braces, and other tooth movement and jaw position-altering treatments.

-Your orthodontists, Dr. Orchin and Dr. Bailey, are able to straighten teeth, correct misaligned jaw structure, and improve the function of your smile.
+Your orthodontists, Dr. Murphy is able to straighten teeth, correct misaligned jaw structure, and improve the function of your smile.

 What’s the best age to visit the orthodontist?

 If you want to improve the look and feel of your smile, then any age can be a great time to see the orthodontist.
 The American Association of Orthodontists recommends that children first visit an orthodontist by the age of seven for their initial screening; however, orthodontic treatment is not exclusive to children and teens.

 About one in every five orthodontic patients is over the age of 21.
 Whether you’re considering treatment for yourself or for a child, any time is a good age to visit the orthodontist.
 We have treated patients in their 80s, so you’re not too old!

 How can I take care of my teeth if I’m wearing braces or a retainer?